CAIR-Philadelphia and its allies are leading an important initiative and we need you to lend your voice to this effort!

 The digital campaign hosted by MPower Change, and supported by CAIR-Philadelphia, About Face, and Community Responders Network encourages concerned citizens of all faiths to sign a petition urging Commandant Major General John S. Kim and Provost Dr. James G. Breckenridge to drop Ibrahim from the lecture series and denounce Islamophobia.

 CAIR-Philadelphia Executive Director Jacob Bender said: “The theories advanced by Mr. Ibrahim are largely discredited in American universities.
 Every day, the so-called “Clash of Civilizations” thesis is proven false by the interfaith friendships being built around the country between American Muslims, Christians, Jews, and people of other faiths and backgrounds.
 The US Army War College is an academic institution run on taxpayer funds.
 Mr. Ibrahim’s presence is not only unacceptable, it is also poised to exacerbate long-standing problems such as racism and human rights violations that exist within the US military.”

-Ann Van Dyke and Aaysha Noor, with the Community Responders Network (CRN), a grassroots coalition working to prevent and respond to a wide variety of bias in South Central Pennsylvania, said on behalf of CRN:
+Ann Van Dyke, with the Community Responders Network (CRN), a grassroots coalition working to prevent and respond to a wide variety of bias in South Central Pennsylvania, said on behalf of CRN:

 “Groups like ISIS/ISIL are violent distortions of Islam.
 Just as the Ku Klux Klan, which claims to be the only true Christians, is a violent distortion of Christianity.
 Raymond Ibrahim’s characterization that ISIS’s terrorism represents Islam in its truest form is factually inaccurate and promotes hatred against Muslims who are simply going about their everyday lives as peaceful productive citizens.”